farmOS/farmOS/docs/development/client.md

 **This documentation is not complete.
 It is intended only for informational purposes at this time.**

+## Releases

+Currently, since the project is in early alpha phase, we only have public releases available via Adobe's [Phone Gap Build] service.
+If you're interested in signing up for beta releases via the Apple and Android app stores, [sign up here].

 ## Architecture
 The client essentially represents a UI library; the native repository consumes that library, while also providing the client with the dependencies it needs to